Azure Blob storage: hot, cool, and archive access tiers

 Can I set my default account access tier to archive?

-In which regions are the hot, cool, and archive storage tiers available in?
+In which regions are the hot, cool, and archive access tiers available in?

-Do the blobs in the cool storage tier behave differently than the ones in the hot storage tier?
+Do the blobs in the cool access tier behave differently than the ones in the hot access tier?

-Blobs in the hot storage tier have the same latency as blobs in GPv1, GPv2, and Blob Storage accounts.
-Blobs in the cool storage tier have a similar latency (in milliseconds) as blobs in GPv1, GPv2, and Blob Storage accounts.
-Blobs in the archive storage tier have several hours of latency in GPv1, GPv2, and Blob Storage accounts.
+Blobs in the hot access tier have the same latency as blobs in GPv1, GPv2, and Blob storage accounts.
+Blobs in the cool access tier have a similar latency (in milliseconds) as blobs in GPv1, GPv2, and Blob storage accounts.
+Blobs in the archive access tier have several hours of latency in GPv1, GPv2, and Blob storage accounts.

-Blobs in the cool storage tier have a slightly lower availability service level (SLA) than the blobs stored in the hot storage tier.
-For more details, see SLA for storage.
+Blobs in the cool access tier have a slightly lower availability service level (SLA) than the blobs stored in the hot access tier.
+For more information, see SLA for storage.

 Are the operations among the hot, cool, and archive tiers the same?

-Yes.
 All operations between hot and cool are 100% consistent.
 All valid archive operations including GetBlobProperties, GetBlobMetadata, SetBlobTags, GetBlobTags, FindBlobsByTags, ListBlobs, SetBlobTier, and DeleteBlob are 100% consistent with hot and cool.
-A blob cannot be read or modified while in the archive tier until rehydrated; only blob metadata read operations are supported while in archive.
+Blob data can't be read or modified while in the archive tier until rehydrated; only blob metadata read operations are supported while in archive.
 However blob index tags can be read, set, or modified while in archive.

 When rehydrating a blob from archive tier to the hot or cool tier, how will I know when rehydration is complete?

-During rehydration, you may use the get blob properties operation to poll the Archive Status attribute to confirm when the tier change is complete.
+During rehydration, you may use the get blob properties operation to poll the Archive Status attribute and confirm when the tier change is complete.
 The status reads "rehydrate-pending-to-hot" or "rehydrate-pending-to-cool" depending on the destination tier.
 Upon completion, the archive status property is removed, and the Access Tier blob property reflects the new hot or cool tier.
 See Rehydrate blob data from the archive tier to learn more.

 After setting the tier of a blob, when will I start getting billed at the appropriate rate?

-Each blob is always billed according to the tier indicated by Access Tier blob property.
-When setting a new tier on a blob, the Access Tier property will immediately reflect the new tier for all transitions except when rehydrating a blob from archive to hot or cool which can take several hours.
-In this case you will continue to be billed at archive rates until rehydration is complete at which point Access Tier will reflect the new tier.
+Each blob is always billed according to the tier indicated by the blob's Access Tier property.
+When you set a new online tier for a blob, the Access Tier property immediately reflects the new tier for all transitions.
+However, rehydrating a blob from the offline archive tier to a hot or cool tier can take several hours.
+In this case, you're billed at archive rates until rehydration is complete, at which point the Access Tier property reflects the new tier.
 Once rehydrated to the online tier, you're billed for that blob at the hot or cool rate.

-How do I determine if I will incur an early deletion charge when deleting or moving a blob out of the cool or archive tier?
+How do I determine if I'll incur an early deletion charge when deleting or moving a blob out of the cool or archive tier?

 Any blob that is deleted or moved out of the cool (GPv2 accounts only) or archive tier before 30 days and 180 days respectively will incur a prorated early deletion charge.
-You can determine how long a blob has been in the cool or archive tier by checking the Access Tier Change Time blob property which provides a stamp of the last tier change.
+You can determine how long a blob has been in the cool or archive tier by checking the Access Tier Change Time blob property, which provides a stamp of the last tier change.
 If the blob's tier was never changed, you can check the Last Modified blob property.
-For more information, see Cool and archive early deletion section for more details.
+For more information, see Cool and archive early deletion.